 The purpose of PT is not just passing the test but moving towards continued quality improvement in the laboratory.
 One of the major benefits of PT is to provide an external tool for identifying performance issues and taking remedial action before they become erroneous patient test results.
 Another benefit is enabling laboratories to monitor their tests over time.
 Longer-term trends can be identified, and any necessary corrective action implemented.

-Laboratories in the province are required to participate in PT and Alternative PT programs that reflect their range of accredited services.
-The DAP will mandate or recommend certain programs and monitor individual laboratory performance for these.
+Laboratories in the province are required to participate in PT programs and Alternative Assessment Procedures that reflect their range of accredited services.

 The DAP maintains its own records of laboratory PT performance, including the outcomes of investigations and subsequent corrective actions.
 PT performance history will be a factor considered when determining the overall Accreditation Award.